skonfig/extra/type/__ssrq_uwsgi_app/man.rst

-   spawn the specified number of workers/processes. pythonpath add directory (or glob) to pythonpath. state
+   spawn the specified number of workers/processes. pythonpath add directory (or glob) to pythonpath. rack load a (Ruby) Rack app. ruby-require import/require a Ruby module/script.

+   Can be used multiple times to specify more than one import. state
    The state of the configuration files.